3 Wreath Christmas Tradition On A 1930s Front Door

 Where and How It Began

-It was this picture that I found in my parent’s attic over five years ago now, that would inspire this Christmas in Maine three-wreath 1930s front door tradition.
-A tradition that would represent revitalization and rejuvenation.
+This picture, which I found in my parents’ attic over five years ago, inspired this Christmas in Maine three-wreath 1930s front door tradition—a tradition that represents revitalization and rejuvenation.

 “A circle should never be broken, it’s true.
 A circle for them, a circle for you to hang on your door.”
 The Albion Christmas Band